-The 2017 Annual Fuel Committee meeting for the Canadian Fuel Consortia will be held from October 3 to 5, 2017 in Montreal, Quebec.
+The 2018 Annual Fuel Committee meeting for the Canadian Fuel Consortia will be held at the Intercontinental Toronto Centre from November 27 to 29, 2018.

 The Canadian Fuel Consortia allows any airline that flies to a participating airport to join as a member.
 Member airlines share in the net costs of the corporation, which generally equates to a cost savings for the entire membership.
 Rising aviation fuel costs have made effective management and efficient distribution